DataBiosphere/terra-cli/README.md

 Commands:
-  add-ref, add-referenced    Add a new referenced resource. check-access               Check if you have access to a referenced resource. create, create-controlled  Add a new controlled resource. credentials                Retrieve temporary credentials to access a cloud resource. delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. list-tree                  List all resources and folders in tree view. mount                      Mounts all workspace bucket resources. resolve                    Resolve a resource to its cloud id or path. unmount                    Unmounts all workspace bucket resources. update                     Update the properties of a resource.
+  add-ref, add-referenced    Add a new referenced resource. check-access               Check if you have access to a referenced resource. credentials                Retrieve temporary credentials to access a cloud resource. create, create-controlled  Add a new controlled resource. delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. list-tree                  List all resources and folders in tree view. mount                      Mounts all workspace bucket resources. open-console               Retrieve console link to access a cloud resource. resolve                    Resolve a resource to its cloud id or path. unmount                    Unmounts all workspace bucket resources. update                     Update the properties of a resource.